Stories and learning go hand-in-hand.

 Historical Images For Your Class

 With thousands of historical photographs and documents now available online, the MDAH Digital Archives is a treasure trove for the classroom.
-Learn how to quickly search this powerful resource using our Learning Lagniappes: two-page guides to seventeen digital collections, ranging from Mississippi territorial times to the aftermath of Hurricane Katrina.
+Learn how to quickly search this powerful resource using our Learning Lagniappes: two-page guides to many digital collections, ranging from the 1927 Flood to the Thomas Foner Freedom Summer Papers.

 Feed your inner student.
 Become the teacher you aspire to be.